 I have spoken at numerous events, big and small, locally and internationally, on topics as varied as pattern libraries, CSS, front end mechanisation, introversion, remote working, team communication, and Lost (yes, that Lost).
-You can see a list of events I've spoken at on Lanyrd.
+You can see a list of events I've spoken at on Notist.

 Developing a good presentation and travelling to events takes a lot of time, so I take on a limited number of speaking invitations each year.

 If you'd like me to speak at your event, send me an email with:

 - The event's name, date and location (brownie points if you include the nearest/most convenient airport/station, and hotel I'm likely to stay in)

 - A link to your event's code of conduct

 - Which costs you will cover (unless you're a small, non-profit, local meet-up, I expect that you will cover at least my return travel from London, plus hotel and speaker fee)